Grading and Transcripts

 A student electing S/U grading may designate a minimum acceptable grade “A” through “C.” If the earned grade equals or exceeds this minimum grade, then the actual earned grade will be recorded on the transcript and computed in the GPA.
 This does not change the course’s S/U basis, and the course counts toward the maximum of four.
 The student shall declare an intention to be graded S/U by the deadline published in the academic calendar.

-To be considered for honors, a student must have earned at least 60 credits beyond those earned S/U. Transfer students should be aware of this requirement when considering the decision to take a course S/U.
+To be considered for honors, a student must have earned at least 54 credits beyond those earned S/U (except for those courses only graded S/U, such as Student Teaching and some Internships).
+Transfer students should be aware of this requirement when considering the decision to take a course S/U.

 A course may be repeated as many times as desired.
 When a course is repeated, the original grade is not removed from the student’s record, but will be excluded from the GPA.
 The most recent grade is calculated in the GPA even if the second grade is lower than the first grade earned.
 If a previously passed course is excluded and the most recent grade is a failing grade, the previously earned credits are lost.
 When a student repeats a course in which any passing grade has been earned, additional credits are not earned for the course.
 The S/U option is not available for the repeat of a failed course.

-Any student considering a repeat of a Learning Community (LC) course for any reason must consult with the associate dean of the School of Arts and Sciences for advisement.
+In Core 2020, all 1299 Research-Based Writing courses are repeats of each other; all Data Analysis courses are also repeats of each other.
+Students may repeat one of these core requirements to achieve a better grade, but additional credits are not earned for this repeated course if a passing grade was originally earned.
+Any student considering a repeat of a Learning Community course for any reason must consult with the associate dean of the School of Arts and Sciences for advisement.
 Failure of one or both courses in a Learning Community necessitates a special course arrangement for completion of this core requirement.

 Note: Repeated courses cannot be used to achieve the full-time status required for TAP funds.